International Judging System (IJS)

 - U.S. Championships - all events

-- U.S. Synchronized Skating Championships - intermediate and above events including adult and collegiate
+- U.S. Synchronized Skating Championships - juvenile and above events including adult and collegiate

 - U.S. Adult Championships - championship, masters and gold levels of singles and pairs, and the championship, masters, gold and pre-gold levels of dance (including masters open dance)